keenanromain/markdown2html/README.md

 ## Summary
 This is a small Go program that takes in markdown file as an argument and produces a matching HTML file.
-It was written under a time contraint so the features included are limited in scope.
+The corresponding HTML file is written into an `output` directory inside of this directory once the program completes.
-The code works such that it would input markdown liket he following:
+This project was written under a time contraint so the features included are limited in scope.
+It takes the following:

 ```
 # Header one